hsp910/MechaCar-Challenge/README.md

 - Vehicle Weight
 - Ground Clearance

-The p-value of this ultiple linear regression, as shown below, is roughly 5.35X10(-11), which is much smaller than the assumed significance level of 0.005%.
+The p-value of this multiple linear regression, as shown below, is roughly 5.35X10(-11), which is much smaller than the assumed significance level of 0.005%.
 Therefore, there is more than sufficient evidence to reject the null hypothesis since the slope of the linear model is not zero either.

 ![Linear Regression Image](https://i.imgur.com/7zzGIqI.png)